Colorado Solar Panel Savings Calculator

 Colorado Solar Panel Savings Overview

 Colorado receives an average of 5.5 peak sun hours per day, making it an excellent state for solar energy production.
-With electricity rates averaging 14.6¢ per kWh — near the national average — solar offers competitive savings.
+With electricity rates averaging 14.6¢ per kWh — below the national average — longer payback periods are typical but savings still add up over time.
 The typical Colorado homeowner with a 6kW system can expect to save approximately $1,480 per year.

 Solar Energy Production in Colorado